 Jesus walks with you—and weeps—along the painful road that leads to death . . . but also to resurrection.

-Question: How do you deal with God’s delay in answering prayer?
-You can leave a comment by clicking here.
+Tell me what you think: How do you deal with God’s delay in answering prayer?
+To leave a comment, just click here.

 Adapted from Wayne Stiles, “Mary and Martha: Waiting and Wondering,” The Wise and the Wild: 30 Devotions on Women of the Bible (IFL Publishing House: Plano, TX, 2010), 91-92.